-The estimated 1.1 percent increase in consolidated cost per seat mile, excluding fuel and special items, for 2010 is primarily due to anticipated higher revenue-related expenses (such as credit card fees, commissions, and booking fees), airport-related expenses (such as landing fees and facilities costs), and financing costs related to new aircraft deliveries.
+The estimated 1.1 percent increase in consolidated cost per seat mile for 2010, excluding fuel and special items, is primarily due to anticipated higher revenue-related expenses (such as credit card fees, commissions, and booking fees), airport-related expenses (such as landing fees and facilities costs), and financing costs related to new aircraft deliveries.

-Editor's Note: AMR's Chairman and Chief Executive Officer, Gerard Arpey, its President, Thomas Horton, and its Senior Vice President and Chief Financial Officer, Bella Goren, will make a presentation to analysts during a teleconference on Wednesday, October 20, at 2p.m.
+Editor's Note: AMR's Chairman and Chief Executive Officer, Gerard Arpey, its President, Thomas Horton, and its Senior Vice President and Chief Financial Officer, Bella Goren, will make a presentation to analysts during a teleconference on Wednesday, Oct.
+20, at 2 p.m.
 EDT.
 Following the analyst call, they will hold a question-and-answer conference call for media.
 Reporters interested in listening to the presentation or participating in the media Q&A should call 817-967-1577.